rook/rook/design/object-bucket/object-bucket.md

 - Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API
 - Enable cluster admin control over bucket creation and object store access via the Kubernetes API
 - Restrict users from creating buckets with automation-generated access keys outside of the Kubernetes API (e.g. via `s3cmd` CLI tool)
-- Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments
-- Ensure the consuming Pod will not be started until the bucket has been created

 ## Non-Goals

-- This design does not describe a generalized bucket provisioner
+- This design does not describe a generalized bucket provisioner, instead [see here](https://github.com/yard-turkey/lib-bucket-provisioner).
 - This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
-A Delete operation only deletes operator created API resources.
+A Delete operation only removes the artifacts greated by the bucket lib on behalf of the OBC (basic Kubernetes housekeeping).
+Physically deleting the bucket, per the Storage Class' _retainPolicy_ will be considered in a later phase.
 - This design does not include the Swift interface implementation by Ceph Object.
+- This design does not cover _brownfield_ use cases, meaning use of existing buckets, which may have been created outside of Kubernetes.

 ## Requirements

 1. The Rook-Ceph operator must have a single access key for bucket creation and reuse this key for the lifetime of the object store.
+This is the key used to actually create the bucket. **Note:** the credentials returned via the `Provision()` method will allow full access to the bucket, but will not permit the user to create additional buckets outside of Kubernetes.
-1. Users must have permissions to PUT/GET/DELETE objects in the requested bucket
+1. Users must have permissions to PUT/GET/DELETE objects in the requested bucket.
-1. Users must have permissions to define the access policies of objects in the requested bucket
+1. Users must have permissions to define the access policies of objects in the requested bucket.
-1. Users must be provided credential and connection information in a Pod-consumable resource
+1. Users must be provided credential and connection information in a Pod-consumable resource.
-1. Users must be able to reacquire bucket credential and connection information should the ObjectBucketClaim or child resource be deleted
+1. Users must be able to reacquire bucket credential and connection information should the ObjectBucketClaim or child resource be deleted.
-1. Deleting ObjectBucketClaims and/or ObjectBuckets should not cause the deletion of a bucket to prevent accidental loss of data
+1. Deleting ObjectBucketClaims and/or ObjectBuckets should not cause the deletion of a bucket to prevent accidental loss of data.
-1. Bucket naming conventions should protect users from bucket name collisions in the object store by concatenating the `metadata.namespace` and `metadata.name` of the OBC.
+1. The bucket naming convention, provided by the bucket lib, creates a unique bucket name (in this case by concatenating the OBC's namespace + name to form the bucket name).
-1. The object store endpoint must be exposed inside the cluster through a Service
+1. The object store endpoint must be exposed inside the cluster through a Service.

 ## Use Cases